George Kell (1983)

 Philadelphia Athletics

-Kell joined the Philadelphia Athletics for one game in 1943.
+Kell joined the Athletics for one game in 1943.
 The next year, his first full season in the major leagues, he batted .268 with 138 hits, 15 doubles, and 44 RBIs in 139 games.
 In 1945, he batted .272 with 154 hits, 30 doubles, and 56 RBIs.
 He played well defensively, leading all AL third basemen in assists with 345 and in putouts with 186.

 Detroit Tigers

 In 1946, the Athletics traded Kell to the Detroit Tigers on May 18th.
-He finished the seasons with 168 hits, 25 doubles, 52 RBIs, and a .322 batting average in 26 games with the Athletics and 105 games with the Tigers.
+He finished the season with 168 hits, 25 doubles, 52 RBIs, and a .322 batting average in 26 games with the Athletics and 105 games with the Tigers.
 He again led AL third basemen in assists with 267 and in putouts with 141.

 Kell batted .320 in 152 games in 1947.
 He had 188 hits, 29 doubles, and 93 RBIs.
 He walked 61 times and struck out only 16 times.
 He once more led AL third basemen in assists with 333.
 He played in only 92 games in 1948, and he batted .304 with 112 hits, 24 doubles, and 44 RBIs.